 Fibroids can interfere with conception in a number of different ways, such as whether:

-- sperm and egg meet;
+- Sperm and egg meet

-- an embryo can implant; and
+- An embryo can implant

-- a pregnancy can continue.
+- A pregnancy can continue

 On rare occasions, fibroids can cause infertility.
 Fibroid location and size are what affect fertility, such as submucosal fibroids (inside the uterine cavity) or large (over 6 cm in diameter) intramural fibroids (in the uterine wall).

 What should I do if I think I have symptoms?

 If you are experiencing any of the following symptoms, it’s important to schedule an appointment with your doctor or medical provider to determine if you have fibroids.
 If you are diagnosed with fibroids, you and your doctor will determine a treatment plan to help alleviate your fibroids symptoms and improve your quality of life, including physical, mental, and emotional health.